kingspp/kingspp.github.io/_posts/2018-09-10-analysis-of-tensorflow-contrib-sunset.md

 **Queries** - Collection of code search queries and their statistics<br>

 Now comes the fun part *REGEX*!.
 We need to use Regex to find the api usage in the content query.
-Its simple, head over to [regex101](https://regex101.com/), plug in sample content and come up with expressions.
+Its simple, head over to [regex101](https://regex101.com/), plug in the sample content and come up with expressions.

-Test Input
+Test Input:
 ```text
 import tensorflow as tf\n\
 # xyz = tf.contrib.layers.xavier()\n\